Welcome

 PGY-2 Pharmacy Informatics Residency

-The resident will complete a longitudinal research project that will involve implementing new technology or optimization of existing technology within the electronic health record or automation systems.
+The resident will complete a longitudinal research project that will involve implementation new technology or optimization of existing technology within the electronic health record or automation systems.
 The resident will also complete a smaller research project that involves the evaluation of an existing feature within the electronic health record.
 Residents will also develop a manuscript based on one of the two research projects.
-Informatics residents will also have the opportunity to deliver presentations at the following venues: resident conference and the APPE student lecture series.
+Informatics residents will also have the opportunity to deliver presentations at the resident conference and the APPE student lecture series.

-The Pharmacy Informatics Residency also provides the opportunity for the resident to earn a credential in the use of the medication management application in the electronic health record.
+The Pharmacy Informatics residency also provides the opportunity for the resident to earn a credential in the use of the medication management application in the electronic health record.

 Contact

-Marc Willner, PharmD, CPHIMS
+Marc Willner, PharmD

 Pharmacy Informatics Residency Director